From getting started to everyday work, boldly go into the world of LiveChat.

 Tip off your teammates

 Make sure that the teammate to whom you are transferring knows that they are about to get a chat.
 Let them know what the case is about in advance.
 You can use the option to Add private note in the transfer modal.
+Private note is available in our Business and Enterprise plans.

 Keep the customer informed